fat-cat-73/ollamabot/README.md

 ## Setup
 - ## If you want to use a specific version/path of Python Edit both the **setup.bat** and **run.bat** to include the correct path to your Python version.
-If tye areleft as 'set python=<u>python</u>' it will use the Python version in your system/local path.
+If they are left as 'set python=<u>python</u>' it will use the Python version in your system/local path.
 It will create a virtualenv (venv) within the folder after running setup.bat.

 - ## Edit the **run.bat** file to include: